GRRLIB/GRRLIB/README.md

 libfat      is supplied via devkitPro pacman (libfat-ogc)
 ```

-The easy way is to install GRRLIB and all the required libraries in a single
+The easy way is to install GRRLIB and all the required libraries with a few
-command:
+commands:

 ```bash
   c:
   cd \grr\GRRLIB